joshjaysalazar/pygkit/README.md

     sprite.update(dt)
 ```

+See `examples/animated_sprite_example.py` for a runnable demonstration that
+shows basic playback controls.

 ## Modules

 Pygkit will be designed to work alongside Pygame, providing additional functionality through various modules.
 Here are a few of the planned modules: